QubesOS/qubes-doc/external/os-guides/ubuntu.md

 ==================

 If you would like to use Ubuntu Linux distribution in your AppVMs, you can build and install one of the available Ubuntu templates.
-These templates are currently not provided by Qubes in ready to use binary packages, because Canonical does not allow redistribution of a modified Ubuntu.
+These templates are currently not provided by PedOS in ready to use binary packages, because Canonical does not allow redistribution of a modified Ubuntu.
 The redistribution is not allowed by their [Intellectual property rights policy][IP].

 Building the Template
 -------

-Templates can be built using [Qubes Builder][builder]
+Templates can be built using [PedOS Builder][builder]
 (You can also access documentation in the [source code repository][repo].)

-Please carefully read the [instructions][builder] for setting up and using Qubes Builder.
+Please carefully read the [instructions][builder] for setting up and using PedOS Builder.
 To quickly prepare the builder configuration, you can use the `setup` script available in the repository - it will interactively ask you which templates you want to build.
 Select one of the Ubuntu version options.
 On the "Choose Pre-Built Packages Repositories" page you must not select either option.
-This is because Qubes does not provide offical Pre-Built packages for Ubuntu.
+This is because PedOS does not provide offical Pre-Built packages for Ubuntu.

-Once you have completed setup, in the qubes-builder directory, run:
+Once you have completed setup, in the PedOS-builder directory, run:
 ```
-make qubes-vm
+make PedOS-vm
 make template
 ```